Photo: Kylee and Christian Creative

 SWD: We love a good meet-cute!
 Let’s talk nicknames.
 What else does she go by?

-Nora: Stace Face, Stace of Bass, Honey Bunny, Bun Bun, Oh My GOD ARE YOU PEEING ON THE CARPET?
+Nora: Stace Face, Stace of Base, Honey Bunny, Bun Bun, Oh My GOD ARE YOU PEEING ON THE CARPET?

 SWD: That last one sounds familiar.
 What are some of Stacy’s favorite treats or toys?